 Regional harvest: Between March-April and May

-Flowering: 16 weeks in outdoor to fully mature
+Flowring: 16 weeks in outdoor to fully mature

-Aromas: Minty, floral, woody, earthy, herbal
+Aromas: minty, floral, woody, earthy, herbal

 Effects: They are all high in THC.
 The “Kaning’ina” and Malawi Gold and Red Stem keep you active.
 Good for creators and artists.
 They give you power and energy to do manual works such as digging big pits in the ground after smoking one joint.